Jean-Claude Grégoire shows how to improve a dark photo and remove the noise revealed by image correction.

 I apply the plug-in.
 The result seems nearly perfect.

 The corrections are excellent.
-Below you can see the difference in the area where the date was before and after the Stamp Tool.
+Below you can see the difference in the area where the date was before and after the Clone Stamp.